Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-RO-Crate/index.md

 <img src='Slide08.png' alt='HTML Preview Describes the files :: ' title='Slide: 8' border='1'  width='85%%'/>

-But GHAP is an example of a service that offers RO-Crate downloads; in this case of a set of search results a set of place names in multiple formats including a CSV file.

-This could be added to any repository system where there is at least one file that has metadata; offer a download ZIP option that has machine-readable JSON metadata (linked data in JSON-LD) and a human-readable summary of the metadata – this one has descriptions of a few files in it.
+This kind of download could be added to any repository system where there is at least one file that has metadata; offer a download ZIP option that has machine-readable JSON metadata (linked data in JSON-LD) and a human-readable summary of the metadata – this one has descriptions of a few files in it.

 <br>